Josip Broz Tito: Reforms

-Starting in the 1950s, Tito permitted Yugoslav workers to go to western Europe, especially West Germany as Gastarbeiter ("guest workers").
-The exposure of many Yugoslavs to the West and its culture led many people in Yugoslavia to view themselves as culturally closer to Western Europe than Eastern Europe.
+Starting in the 1950s, Tito's government permitted Yugoslav workers to go to western Europe, especially West Germany, as Gastarbeiter ("guest workers").
+The exposure of many Yugoslavs to the West and its culture led many Yugoslavians to view themselves as culturally closer to Western Europe than Eastern Europe.
 In the autumn of 1960, Tito met President Dwight D. Eisenhower at the United Nations General Assembly meeting.
-Tito and Eisenhower discussed a range of issues from arms control to economic development.
+They discussed a range of issues from arms control to economic development.
 When Eisenhower remarked that Yugoslavia's neutrality was "neutral on his side", Tito replied that neutrality did not imply passivity but meant "not taking sides".
-On 7 April 1963, the country changed its official name to the Socialist Federal Republic of Yugoslavia.
-Reforms encouraged private enterprise and greatly relaxed restrictions on religious expression.
-Tito subsequently went on a tour of the Americas.
+On 7 April 1963, the country changed its official name from "Federal People's Republic" to "Socialist Federal Republic" of Yugoslavia.
+Economic reforms encouraged smallscale private enterprise (up to five full-time workers; most of these were family businesses and largest in agriculture) and greatly relaxed restrictions on religious expression.
+Tito subsequently toured the Americas.
 In Chile, two government ministers resigned over his visit to that country.

-In 1966, an agreement with the Vatican, fostered in part by the death in 1960 of the anti-communist archbishop of Zagreb Aloysius Stepinac and shifts in the church's approach to resisting communism originating in the Second Vatican Council, accorded new freedom to the Yugoslav Roman Catholic Church, particularly to catechise and open seminaries.
+In 1966, an agreement with the Holy See, fostered in part by the death in 1960 of the anti-communist archbishop of Zagreb Aloysius Stepinac and shifts in the church's approach to resisting communism originating in the Second Vatican Council, accorded new freedom to the Yugoslav Roman Catholic Church, particularly to catechise and open seminaries.
 The agreement also eased tensions, which had prevented the naming of new bishops in Yugoslavia since 1945.
-Tito's new socialism met opposition from traditional communists culminating in conspiracy headed by Aleksandar Ranković.
-There exists a strong argument that Ranković was framed.
-Allegedly, the charge on which he was removed from power and expelled from the LCY was that he bugged the working and sleeping quarters of Josip Broz Tito as well as many other high government officials.
-Ranković was, for almost twenty years, at the head of the State Security Administration, as well as Federal Secretary of Internal Affairs.
-His position as a party whip and Tito's way of controlling and monitoring the government and, to a certain extent, the people bothered many, especially the younger, newer generation of government officials who were working towards a more liberal Yugoslav society.
+Holy See and Yugoslavia reconciled their relations and worked together on achieving peace in Vietnam.
+Tito's new socialism met opposition from traditional communists culminating in a conspiracy headed by Aleksandar Ranković.
+Allegedly, the charge on which he was removed from power and expelled from the LCY was that he bugged Tito's working and sleeping quarters as well as those of many other high government officials.
+For almost 20 years, Ranković was at the head of the State Security Administration (UDBA), as well as Federal Secretary of Internal Affairs.
+His position as a party whip and Tito's way of controlling and monitoring the government and, to a certain extent, the people bothered many, especially the younger generation of government officials who were working toward a more liberal Yugoslav society.
 In the same year, Tito declared that communists must henceforth chart Yugoslavia's course by the force of their arguments (implying an abandonment of Leninist orthodoxy and development of liberal socialism).
-The State Security Administration (UDBA) saw its power scaled back and its staff reduced to 5,000 after the removal of Ranković.
-Some historians argue that this shift from orthodox Marxism–Leninism and strong centralised government control to liberal socialism and a more open, decentralised society played a role in the eventual break-up of the country.